Frequently Asked Questions

 We accept all major credit cards.

-Recital participants are charged a $20 non-refundable fee 1 week before the event.
-There are no other enrollment, administrative or office fees.
+There are no other enrollment, administrative, or office fees.

 Will I need a book?